baptistemanson/conan-rules/components.md

 # Components

-Here is the list of components by extension
+Here is the list of components by extension.